mozilla/popcorn-docs/plugins/_posts/2012-12-12-bestpractice.md

 ## Style ##

 * Wherever possible, let the author set the styles, especially for things like fonts and colors.
-If you want to provide default styles, set classes and create a style sheet in the <head> that can be overridden.
+If you want to provide default styles, set classes and create a style sheet in the &lt;head&gt; that can be overridden.
 When setting style.display, use 'none' to hide and leave it blank to show.
 Do not assume the page needs your element to display as 'block', as there are other options (inline, inline-block, table, etc.).
 Allow absolute positioning (top, left, bottom, right) and size (width, height) in options where relevant.
 Accept all CSS length formats (em, px, %, etc), but percentages are preferred.
 If position options are provided, set container element to 'position: absolute'.
 * Assume video or any other page elements can change size.
 If setting size or position of elements, use percentages.

 ## Events ##